CassioML/cassio/README.md

 You need a virtualenv with the `requirements-dev.txt` installed.

+Ensure the required environment variables are set (see for instance the provided `TEMPLATE.testing.env`).
-Create the DB connection settings file, `cp TEMPLATE.testing.env .testing.env` and then edit the properties.
-You need at least one of either Astra DB or a Cassandra cluster to use, with vector-search support.
+You need at least one of either Astra DB or a Cassandra (5+) cluster to use.

 Launch the tests with either of: